 In 2018, the 90-year-old dam was designated a high hazard and a threat to downstream residents and properties.
 A state of emergency was declared in the watershed, following flood damage and erosion at the dam caused by impacts of the Jack Creek Fire in 2017.
 Emergency repairs made in the summer of 2018 stabilized the dam, but these repairs do not meet current dam safety standards.

-The Icicle and Peshastin Irrigation Districts (IPID) made emergency repairs to the dam in the summer of 2018.
-Over the last couple years, IPID has worked with Ecology’s Dam Safety Office to developed options to restore and rebuild the dam to meet current safety standards.
+The Icicle and Peshastin Irrigation Districts (IPID) has worked with Ecology’s Dam Safety Office to develope options to restore and rebuild the dam to meet current safety standards.